 For homeowners with high-value properties exceeding FHA limits, a jumbo reverse mortgage might provide access to more funds, as jumbo reverse mortgage loan limits can exceed standard HECM caps.

-Reverse mortgage limits represent the maximum amount the Federal Housing Administration will insure on a Home Equity Conversion Mortgage.
+Reverse mortgage limits represent the maximum amount the Federal Housing Administration will insure on a Home Equity Conversion Mortgage, helping homeowners explore safe home equity solutions.
 Even if your home is worth more, these limits cap how much you can borrow.

-The 2025 maximum claim amount stands at $1,209,750.
+The 2026 maximum claim amount stands at $1,249,125, an increase of nearly $40,000 from 2025, when the reverse mortgage loan limit was $1,209,750.
 This means regardless of your home’s actual value, the FHA won’t insure more than this amount.
 Your actual loan proceeds will be lower than this cap because the principal limit factor (based on your age and current interest rates) determines what percentage of the maximum claim amount you can access.

 If your home value exceeds the reverse mortgage loan limits and you need more money, you might consider looking into a jumbo reverse mortgage.
 These proprietary loans offer higher borrowing amounts but lack FHA insurance protection.